Skip to Content

 ReproductionLays eggs in tree hollows or on stumps

 These birds exhibit remarkable perching, resembling broken branches—a survival strategy against predators.
-Despite their elusive nature, they play a crucial role in controlling insect populations.
+Despite their elusive nature, they are crucial in controlling insect populations.

 Northern Screamer